davidmacsix/davidmacsix.github.io/_pages/about.md

 - **SQA Marker** and **IB Internal Assessment Supervisor**
 - Former Assistant Year Head, CAS mentor, and UCAS coach

----

 ## 💬 A Few Fun Facts

 - I love science clubs, Duke of Edinburgh hikes, and nutrition challenges.
-- I bake a mean banana bread and tell terrible science jokes.
+- I bake a mean brownie and tell terrible science jokes.
 - My favourite cell organelle is... yes, the mitochondrion.

 Let’s work together to build your confidence and get results — with curiosity and kindness at the heart.